Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

-On the left-hand side of Figure \ref{fig:bootstrap risk}, we see that the estimate of the proportional risk (\ref{genSURE}), averaged over bootstrap samples, displays excess model flexibility for small values of the tuning parameter $\lambda$.
-Exploratory data analysis offers an additional comparison; on the right-hand side of Figure \ref{fig:bootstrap risk}, we plot the 12 month average squared error forecast in Shijiazhuang, where the true treatment effect is known to be zero.
-We again see evidence of overfitting.
-The out-of-sample performance improves as we first increase the tuning parameter $\lambda$ away from zero.
-Since the treatment effect, as illustrated in Figure \ref{fig:real data plots 1}, is often very sensitive to the value of the tuning parameter at small values, this simulation evidence suggests the importance of using a penalized or model averaging method.

 While our interest is in the quality of fit of the synthetic control method, we use and estimate a more involved but more flexible model to simulate from.
-Motivated by the theoretical insight of \citeA{abadie2010synthetic} and by the successful implementation on Current Population Survey (\citeNP{ferman2019synthetic}), we fit a factor model.\footnote{We model the preprocessed data, which was passed through an MA(3) filter and was demeaned.}
+Motivated by the theoretical insight of \citeA{abadie2010synthetic} and by the successful implementation on Current Population Survey (\citeNP{ferman2021synthetic}), we fit a factor model.